Skip to main content

 Description

-CVE-2025-9290 is a medium-severity vulnerability in TP-Link Omada Software Controller and related devices caused by the use of a one-way hash with a predictable salt during controller-device adoption.
+CVE-2025-9290 is a medium-severity vulnerability in TP-Link Omada Software Controller and related devices, caused by the use of a one-way hash with a predictable salt during controller-device adoption.
 This flaw allows attackers with advanced network positioning to intercept adoption traffic and perform offline precomputation to forge valid authentication tokens.
-Exploitation could lead to unauthorized device adoption, exposing sensitive information and compromising confidentiality.
-No known exploits are currently in the wild, and no patches have been released yet.
-The vulnerability does not require user interaction or privileges but demands high attack complexity and local network access.
-European organizations using Omada Controllers in their network infrastructure could face risks of unauthorized network device control and data exposure.
-Mitigation involves network segmentation, strict access controls, monitoring adoption traffic, and applying vendor updates once available.
-Countries with significant TP-Link market share and critical infrastructure deployments, such as Germany, France, UK, and the Netherlands, are most likely affected.
-Given the impact on confidentiality and the difficulty of exploitation, the severity is medium.
+Exploitation could lead to exposure of sensitive information and compromise confidentiality.
+No user interaction or privileges are required, but high attack complexity limits exploitability.
+There are no known exploits in the wild, and no patches have been released yet.
+European organizations using Omada Controllers in their network infrastructure may face risks, especially those with critical network management deployments.
+Mitigation involves network segmentation, monitoring adoption traffic, and restricting access to management interfaces.
+Countries with significant TP-Link market penetration and critical infrastructure deployments, such as Germany, France, and the UK, are more likely to be affected.

 AI-Powered Analysis